 “This is the first new clinic in South Australia to open under the new legislation, and is a milestone for South Australia,” Dr Stankiewicz said.
-“We are very excited to offer patients an excellent new service and contemporary facilities with proven treatments.”
+“We are very excited to offer patients an excellent new service and contemporary facilities with proven treatments.

-Dr Stankiewicz said that nearly a quarter of all assisted reproductive technology (ART) cycles were now for women who had previously given birth, highlighting the fact that you cannot assume you will easily conceive a second baby.
+Dr Stankiewicz said nearly a quarter of all assisted reproductive technology (ART) cycles were now for women who had previously given birth, highlighting the fact you cannot assume you will easily conceive a second baby.

-“Statistics also show that 40 per cent of infertility is due to the male factor, 40 percent to the female factor, and the remaining 20 percent is related to a combined male/female factor or simply cannot be explained,” he said.
+“Statistics also show that 40 per cent of infertility is due to the male factor, 40 per cent is due to the female factor, and the remaining 20 per cent is related to a combined male/female factor or simply cannot be explained.

-“Regardless of the cause, diagnosing the problem quickly is an important milestone whether the diagnosis is male or female-related or both.”
+“Regardless of the cause, diagnosing the problem quickly is an important milestone whether the diagnosis is male- or female-related or both.”

 Last year marked the 30th anniversary of the first ART baby born in Australia.
 Over the past three decades in Australia and New Zealand, ART has helped in the birth of more than 102,000 babies, who are part of the 3.5 million worldwide.